anfreire/Comment-Header-Generator/README.md

 4. If no text is selected, you'll be prompted to enter comment text
 5. Choose the comment style if multiple options are available

-## Supported Languages
+## Default Language Support

-The extension automatically detects the appropriate comment style based on the language:
+The extension comes with pre-configured comment styles for many languages, but **you can add support for any language** by customizing the settings:

 - **C-style comments (`/`)**: JavaScript, TypeScript, Java, C, C++, C#, Go, Rust, JSON, etc.
 - **Hash comments (`#`)**: Python, Ruby, Bash, Shell scripts, etc.